nextgis/docs_ngconnect/source/ngc_data_transfer.rst

    Opening a Web Map

-Context menu also allows to `open the Web GIS page of any resource <https://docs.nextgis.com/docs_ngconnect/source/ngc_data_transfer.html#ng-connect-cont-menu>`_ in browser.
+Context menu also allows to display a Web Map, layer or style in browser or to `open the Web GIS page of any resource <https://docs.nextgis.com/docs_ngconnect/source/ngc_data_transfer.html#ng-connect-cont-menu>`_.